 I want to return now to the panel by Bonaventura Berlinghieri and discuss the last scene, and semantically, the most difficult: the exorcism of devils.
 A possessed person could rarely invoke the saint themselves, being usually dependent on others to force them to the shrine.
 Nor is it readily imaginable what kind of ex voto could be made in such circumstances.
 Tommaso da Celano’s chapter in his Treatise on Miracles (chapter xvi) deals with the insane and the possessed together, and Vauchez, in an attempt to categorise the types of miracle, groups as a separate category mental illnesses, comprised of ‘demoniacs’, epileptics and the mad.
 In the case of Jacopa di Bartolo, a young servant aged eight in the employment of Bernardo Machiavelli in 1483, ‘came out of herself’ (era uscita di sé) and ‘was saying and doing mad things and could not serve us’ (e diceva e facea cose paze e non ci potea servire).
 Machiavelli and his wife immediately took her, not to a doctor, but to the cathedral and then the Cistercian abbey of St Salvi.
 The child was not cured and was sent back to her parents.
 In the Berlinghieri panel, we see the three possessed individuals: a man, a woman, with the exorcised devil coming out of her mouth, and a second woman, naked from the waist up, with the devil high in the air above her, her hands restrained in front of her, and held by another man.
 The exorcisms occur in the context of the tomb of St Francis, represented by the altar-like structure under the baldacchino and sign for the actual tomb in Assisi.
 As shown by Chiara Frugoni in her analysis of this panel, the possessed are shown in profile, indicating the two-faced nature of the malign.
 The nudity of the woman is noticeable and quite deliberate, as the artist could have conveyed nudity yet still covered her breasts by any number of pictorial devices.
 Her nakedness in such a place shows her utter alienation and the breakdown of civilised values into an animal-like state of nature – a state from which women are never very far.
 The shocking behaviour, caused by her possession and referred to by Tommaso da Celano (Vita Prima, book III, chapter iii) is rendered thus by the painter in the nakedness of her torso.
 Women were perceived as more likely to be susceptible to possession due to their more fragile nature, their colder temperament, their likelihood to be seduced by the devil, and the impressionability of their flesh.
 In liturgical exorcisms described by Nancy Caciola, a woman should be led to the right corner of the altar, undress completely and have her ‘shameful parts’ covered by linen.
 As Caciola points out, the removal of her clothing also removes her from social significance and recognition, as well as subjecting her to humiliation.

+Insert fig.6 near here